 While you can mix these cookies by hand, I consistently get much better results when I use a stand or hand mixer.

 1. First, the softened butter gets creamed together with the brown sugar.

 2. Then the vanilla and almond milk are mixed in. until just combined.

 3-4.
 Then all of the dry ingredients get mixed right into the same bowl and mixed together until just combined.

 5-6.
 Finally the chocolate chips get folded in and the batter is ready to go!

 7-8.
 Roll the dough into balls as you would with the regular cookies and place them on the prepared baking sheet.
+I press the cookies down just a little so that they’re flat (see video for reference).
+These don’t spread quite like regular cookies so this helps them get the right shape.
 Now just bake and they’re DONE.

 PLEASE let me know if you try these easy vegan chocolate chip cookies and how you like them!
 While I was testing the recipe, I ended up making these more times than I want to admit :) And we ate ALL OF THEM!
 No one in the house complained about it.

 More vegan desserts you’ll LOVE: